squidmoron/Read-OPC-DA-from-Python3/README.md

 # Read-OPC-DA-from-Python3
 <img src=opclogo.png></img>

-### If you need to Read variable data from OPC DA used python3 and Windows 10
+### If you want to Read variable data from OPC DA used python3 and Windows 10
-### You can follow the instruction below:
+### You can follow these instructions below:

 1) Install Python3.9 32bit i used Python3.9.5 32bit [Download Here](https://www.python.org/ftp/python/3.9.5/python-3.9.5.exe)